dangoslen/dangoslen-me-site/content/blog/how-to-get-software-documentation-right.md

 As I've been going through the docs of our engineering team, I had a few takeaways about how to do documentation right - and why it is so hard to do so.
 Today, I want to share my perspectives while still fresh as a recently onboarded engineer.

-*And to be clear, I've been blown away by how **good** the documentation at PG (PolicyGenius) has been.
+*And to be clear, I've been blown away by how **good** the documentation at PG (Policygenius) has been.
 I don't think there hasn't been a question I've asked that didn't have an answer with a document, Wiki, or slide presentation to help me understand the answer in more depth.*

 ## Understand There are Different Kinds of Documentation